makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 He could smell what they had done.

 Her body tensed up as she tried to make herself smaller, tried to hide without moving.
-The chill blue of anxiety froze to a bright white, and Sélène began shivering.
+The chill blue of anxiety froze to a bright, frozen white of outright panic, and Sélène began shivering.
 "I'm s-sorry Aiden...I-- W-we just..."
 She swallowed.
 "Are you alright?"

 "I'm..."
 Aiden frowned, then shook his head.
 He straightened his back and squared his shoulders.
-"I'm okay, and I know you're stressed, sweetheart, but can we talk?"
+"I'm okay, I think.
+I know you're stressed, sweetheart, but can we talk?"

 Sélène could barely move, and certainly couldn't speak.
 So calm was Aiden usually, that this reaction felt like an slap to the face.
 Almost literally: her cheeks were burning, and she could barely breathe.
 She nodded as best she could.

 Aiden's shoulders sagged and his expression softened.
 "Oh, love, I'm so sorry.
-You look terrified.
+You look terrified, you're barely breathing.
 Come on, let's go sit on the couch, and we can talk."

 When Sélène didn't move, he gingerly took her by the elbow, guiding her over to her spot on the couch.
-Sélène sat on the edge of the cushions.
+Sélène sat on the edge of the cushions and set the container of leftovers on on the table by the couch.
 Her muscles felt tight and ready to launch; this wasn't panic so much as an adrenaline rush, she realized, and with that realization, was able to relax a little bit.

 Aiden sat in his spot and looked down at his paws thoughtfully.
 After a moment, he spoke.
 "So, when we first started talking about this, we talked about sex right away, and I agreed that it'd be fine.
 We agreed, I mean."